 Note: The @SecurityIdentity annotation only makes sense within the context of an EJB-implemented Web Service.
 For this reason, you can specify this annotation only inside of a JWS file that explicitly implements javax.ejb.SessionBean.
-See "Securing Enterprise JavaBeans (EJBs)" in Programming WebLogic Security for conceptual information about what it means to secure access to an EJB.
-See "Should You Implement a Stateless Session EJB?" in Getting Started With WebLogic Web Services Using JAX-RPC for information about explicitly implementing an EJB in a JWS file.
+See "Securing Enterprise JavaBeans (EJBs)" in Oracle Fusion Middleware Programming Security for Oracle WebLogic Server for conceptual information about what it means to secure access to an EJB.
+See "Should You Implement a Stateless Session EJB?" in Oracle Fusion Middleware Getting Started With JAX-WS Web Services for Oracle WebLogic Server for information about explicitly implementing an EJB in a JWS file.

-Table B-31 Attributes of the weblogic.jws.security.SecurityIdentity JWS Annotation
+Table 3-38 Attributes of the weblogic.j ws.security.SecurityIdentity / JWS Annotation